Zaggen/def-type/README.md

 **This module is in active development, and still in beta, do not use in production.... yet**

 ## A Multiple composable inheritance module for js
-def-inc is an npm module that allows you to easily define Objects and classes that can inherit from a single parent object by adding it to the prototype chain of the define object (via the 'extends' directive) or from multiple objects or "classes" (via 'merges' directive), and lets you to choose which attributes you merge/inherit (Pick/omit/delegate).
+def-inc is an npm module that allows you to easily define Objects and classes that can inherit from a single parent object by adding it to the prototype chain of the defined Object/Class (via the 'extends' directive) or from multiple objects or "classes" (via 'merges' directive), which also lets you to choose which attributes you merge(copy).
 It also allows you to work with true shared privacy with almost the same syntax.

 ## Installation
 `npm install def-inc --save`